kwonghung-YIP/spring-boot-k8s-secret/README.md

 The **${k8s-secret.mysql-secret.mysql-passwd}** has 3 portions, the first portion **k8s-secret** is the prefix to indicate that property bind to k8s secret, the second portion **mysql-secret** maps with the last folder with the path **/usr/local/k8s/mysql-secret**, finally the third portion, **mysql-passwd** is the data entry defined in the secret.

-# Deploy our spring boot application into k8s
+# Deploy the spring boot application into k8s
-The spring boot application in this demo is deployed to k8s with following [manifest](), 3 secrets are mounted into the container and they can be read with the specified paths, those paths are identical with the **k8s.secret-mount** in the application.yml.
+The spring boot application in this repo is available in [docker hub](https://cloud.docker.com/u/kwonghung/repository/docker/kwonghung/spring-boot-k8s-secret) and following [manifest](/k8s-manifest/springboot-app.yaml) defines how to deploy it into k8s platform.
+Pay attention to the **volumneMounts** option, the **mountPath** of 3 k8s secrets are matched with those paths defined in above applications.yml.

 ```yaml
 apiVersion: apps/v1